coburks/python-quote-generator/README.md

 # random-quote-generator-remade-in-python

- i remade the javascript quote generator in python
+This is a similar program to the javascript quote generator, but I remade it in Python.
+Instead of an HTML interface, it prints to the user's console.